-The organization and this website is dedicated to the loving memory of their beloved mother and the sole purpose is, esaal-e-sawab and sadqa-e-jaria for their parents, Syed Ghulam Raza Shah and Shabih Raza.
+The organization and this website is dedicated to the loving memory of their beloved mother, and was founded for esaal-e-sawab and sadqa-e-jaria for their parents, Syed Ghulam Raza Shah and Shabih Raza.

-Major Ziaraat, Corp.’s mission is to help people around the world to visit the holy, pious and most sacred places on earth.
-No personal financial gains are made from this operation.
-Seeking the profit only from Allah (swt), Panjtan Pak (a.s.) and Chaharda Masoomeen (a.s.).
+Major Ziaraat, Corp.’s mission is to help people around the world to visit the holy, pious and most sacred places on earth, at very reasonable cost maintaining the highest quality and service.
+We seek the rewards only from Allah (swt), Panjtan Pak (a.s.) and Chaharda Masoomeen (a.s.).

 Please recite Sura-e-Fateha for their parents and for all of your Marhoomeen.

 Syed Ghulam Raza Shah, S/O Syed Gul Haider Shah

 Shabih Raza, D/O Syed Abbas Hussain JafriIMPORTANCE AND BENEFITS OF ZIARAAT